The dynamics of digits: Calculating pi with Galperin's billiards: Galperin Billiard Method

 It is useful to analyze the $(p,x)$ portrait of the system, corresponding to the fast variables.
-A typical example is shown in Fig.~\ref{Fig:xp}.
-After the ball-ball collision, (for example, $n=1$), the light ball moves with a constant momentum $p$ until it hits the wall.
+A~typical example is shown in Figure~\ref{Fig:xp}.
+After the ball--ball collision, (for example, $n=1$), the light ball moves with a constant momentum $p$ until it hits the wall.
 This results in a horizontal line with some momentum $p$ and $0<x/x_0 < X_1/x_0$.
-During the ball-wall ($n=2$) collision the momentum of the light mass is inverted, resulting in a vertical line $x=0$, $p\to -p$.
+During the ball--wall ($n=2$) collision the momentum of the light mass is inverted, resulting in a vertical line $x=0$, $p\to -p$.
 After that the light ball travels with constant momentum until it hits the heavy ball ($n=3$), corresponding to a horizontal line at $-p$ from $0<x/x_0 < X_3/x_0$.
-At the next ball-ball collision, the velocity of the light particle inverts the sign but its absolute value is slightly changed due to a small but finite momentum transfer from the heavy ball.
+At the next ball--ball collision, the velocity of the light particle inverts the sign but its absolute value is slightly changed due to a small but finite momentum transfer from the heavy ball.
 During a single cycle (or ``period'') consisting of four collisions the light ball draws an almost closed rectangle.
-The larger is the mass of the heavy ball and the smaller is its velocity, the more similar is the trajectory during a cycle to a closed rectangle.
+The larger is the mass $M$ of the heavy ball and the smaller is its velocity $V$, the more similar is the trajectory during a cycle to a closed rectangle.